DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 ## Installing

 First, we need to open a debugging page.
-In the firefox adress bar type `about:debugging` and hit enter.
+In the firefox address bar type `about:debugging` and hit enter.
 You should get something similar to this:

 ![Firefox debugging page](img/debugging_page.png)